tjlytle/Twilio-ZendFramework/README.markdown

-# Twilio Client for Zend Framwork
+# Twilio Client for Zend Framework
 -----------------------------
 Zend Framework based client for the [Twilio][1] API.
 Still in the first stages of development.
 Expect things to change.
 The example code should remain